 - Recommendation 31: “The Advisory Council on Standards should review Ontario’s standards for disinfection by-products to take account of the risks that may be posed by the by-products of all chemical and radiation-based disinfectants.”

-The Minister of the Environment also asked the Council to provide advice on the Drinking-Water Systems Regulation, O. Reg.
+At that time, The Minister of the Environment and Climate Change also asked the Council to provide advice on the Drinking-Water Systems Regulation, O. Reg.
 170/03, with respect to appropriate requirements for small water systems, and particularly private ones; and on the Wells Regulation, O. Reg.
 903, with respect to disinfection requirements.

-The broad mandate of the Council is to provide advice and make recommendations to the Minister of the Environment on drinking water quality and testing standards, as well as other drinking water matters.
-The role of the Council includes, but is not necessarily limited to, the following core activities:
+The broad mandate of the Council is to provide advice and make recommendations to the Minister of the Environment and Climate Change on drinking water quality and testing standards, as well as other drinking water matters.
+The role of the Council includes, but is not necessarily limited to, the following Core Activities:

-- Requests for Advice from the Minister of the Environment:
+- Requests for Advice from the Minister of the Environment and Climate Change:

-Providing advice on drinking water policies, practices, procedures, standards, testing methods, and related research, as requested by the Minister of the Environment.
+Providing advice on drinking water policies, practices, procedures, standards, testing methods, and related research, as requested by the Minister of the Environment and Climate Change.

 - Standards Review: